tonishii/aoc-tonishii/aoc-2020/README.md

-I have recordings of me doing these exercises in unlisted videos in youtube

-Starting day 6 - AOC2020, i will comment out all debug logging/printing
+Starting day 6, i will comment out all debug logging/printing